wayneashleyberry/wayneashleyberry/README.md

 #### 📌️ Zero downtime deployments with Go and Kubernetes

 > "If you’re writing Go then you’re probably aware that graceful shutdown was added to the http package in 1.8.
-The HTTP server also adds support for graceful shutdown, allowing servers to minimize downtime by shutting down only after serving all requests that are in flight. — Go 1.8 is released Similarly, If you’re using Kubernetes then I’m sure you’re aware of, and hopefully using rolling updates for your deployments." — _[Continue reading on my blog...](https://wayne.cloud/graceful-shutdown/)_
+The HTTP server also adds support for graceful shutdown, allowing servers to minimize downtime by shutting down only after serving all requests that are in flight.
+Similarly, If you’re using Kubernetes then I’m sure you’re aware of, and hopefully using rolling updates for your deployments." — _[Continue reading on my blog...](https://wayne.cloud/graceful-shutdown/)_

 #### 🕑️ The Most Exciting Feature of Go 1.18